 Fruits that Grow in Shade

 There are a surprising amount of fruits that will grow well in the shade.
-In fact, there are at least 10 that I didn’t list, because I live in zone 2/zone 3 in Canada, and I don’t like listing plants that I have no hope of ever growing.
-Wherever you are, I recommend buying any fruit bushes or trees at a local greenhouse, and asking the staff if the variety you want to buy can be grown in partial shade.
+In fact, there are at least 10 that I didn’t list, because I garden in Zone 3 in Canada, and I don’t like listing plants that I have no hope of growing.
+Wherever you are, I recommend buying any fruit bushes or trees at a local greenhouse and asking the staff if the variety you want to buy can be grown in partial shade.

 Don’t try and ask the staff at a big box store.
 Chances are very high that they will not know.

 P.S.
-There’s a surprising amount of fruit you can grow in zone 2 and zone 3.
-Click here for 28 fruits you can grow!
+There’s a surprising amount of fruit you can grow in Zone 3.
+Check out these 28 hardy fruits you can grow!

 Blueberries fall into two categories: high bush and low bush.
-Choose the low bush varieties and make sure that your soil is on the acidic side.
+Choose the low bush varieties for partial shade and make sure that your soil is on the acidic side.

 Rhubarb is a very hardy fruit.
 The stalks are delicious, but the leaves are poisonous.